marlovitsh/AsusG752OnUbuntu/README.md

 ## Problem 1 - solved in progress
-Elan Touchpad buttons not working correctly: left button acting like right button right button acting like middle button solved with a script which remaps the buttons
+Elan Touchpad buttons not working correctly:

+left button acting like right button

+right button acting like middle buttonu

+solved with a script which remaps the buttons

+NOT needed on Ubuntu and derivatives >= 17

 ## Problem 2 - workaround in progress
 FN - mostly not working except